Searching for Rigidity in Algebraic Starscapes: Algebraic Symmetries and Rigid Algebraic Integers

 which is a group under composition.
 When $K=\mathbb{Q}$, we will call this the Galois group of $f$.} \end{enumerate} \end{Definition} Notice that a polynomial $f$ splits in $L$ if and only if all of its roots are in $L$, so that the splitting field of $f$ can be thought of as the smallest extension containing all of its roots.
 We remark that rigidity will be related to the sizes of Galois groups, and for our purposes, the splitting field will provide us with the numerical means to compute this size. \begin{Proposition}[\cite{DF04} Proposition 14.1.5] Suppose $K$ contains $\bQ$.
 If $L$ is the splitting field of an irreducible polynomial in $K[x]$, then:

-\end{Proposition} Let $L/K$ be the splitting field of an irreducible polynomial $f$ of degree $d$, and let $\sigma\in\Gal(L/K)$.
+\end{Proposition} Let $L/K$ be the splitting field of an irreducible polynomial $f$ of degree $d$, and fix $\sigma\in\Gal(L/K)$.
 Then, as described above, $\sigma$ gives a permutation of the $d$ roots of $f$, so if we let $S_d$ be the associated permutation group we obtain a homomorphism:

 In fact, $L$ is generated algebraically over $K$ by the roots of $f$ \cite[Section 13.4]{DF04}, so that $\sigma\in\Gal(L/K)$ is completely determined by its values on the roots of $f$.
 This means that $\varphi$ must be injective.
-Furthermore, the $\Gal(L/K)$ acts transitively on the roots of $f-$that is, for any pair of roots of $f$ there must be some $\sigma\in\Gal(L/K)$ taking one to the other$-$so that $\Gal(L/K)$ must have at least $d$ elements.
-To summarize, we have shown the following fact: \begin{Proposition} Let $f\in K[x]$ be an irreducible polynomial of degree $d$, and let $L/K$ it's splitting field.
+Furthermore, $\Gal(L/K)$ acts transitively on the roots of $f-$that is, for any pair of roots of $f$ there must be some $\sigma\in\Gal(L/K)$ taking one to the other$-$so that $\Gal(L/K)$ must have at least $d$ elements.
+To summarize, we have shown the following fact: \begin{Proposition} Let $f\in K[x]$ be an irreducible polynomial of degree $d$, and let $L/K$ be its splitting field.
 Then:

 \end{Proposition} The notion of rigidity has to do with how far the order of the Galois group is from the upper bound.
 A result of Gallagher says it's usually not very far. \begin{Proposition}[\cite{Gal73}] Let $N,d\ge 1$.
-Let $P_{N,d}$ be the set of polynomials in $\bQ[x]$ whose coefficients have absolute value $\le N$.
-Let $S_{N,d}\subseteq P_{N,d}$ whose Galois group maps isomorphically to the full symmetric group $S_d$ via $\varphi$.
+Let $P_{N,d}$ be the set of polynomials in $\bZ[x]$ whose coefficients have absolute value $\le N$.
+Let $S_{N,d}\subseteq P_{N,d}$ be the subset consisting of polynomials whose Galois group maps isomorphically to the full symmetric group $S_d$ via $\varphi$.
 Then: